mikaelnousiainen/RS41ng/README.md

 # RS41ng - Amateur radio firmware for Vaisala RS41 radiosonde

-**NOTE:** This firmware is a work in progress and some features might not work as expected yet!
+**NOTE:** While this firmware has been tested with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!
+In particular, the time sync (scheduling) features and use of an external Si5351 as a transmitter need more testing.

 This is a custom, amateur radio-oriented firmware for [Vaisala RS41 radiosondes](https://www.vaisala.com/en/products/instruments-sensors-and-other-measurement-devices/soundings-products/rs41).
 Some code is based on an earlier RS41 firmware project called [RS41HUP](https://github.com/df8oe/RS41HUP),